No-Knead Make-Ahead Dinner Rolls with Honey Butter

 - Cover baking dish with plastic wrap, and allow rolls to rise in a warm, draft-free environment for about 1 hour, until almost doubled in size.
 I use the preheated oven trick again.

 - In the final minutes of rising, preheat oven to 350F.

 - Bake rolls for about 15 to 18 minutes, or until lightly golden and puffed.
 Baking time will vary greatly based on how many rolls you’re baking, or if it’s another shape such as a mini loaf, the size of the pan, and personal preference.
 Watch your bread, not the clock.

-- When you plan to bake, pick up at step 5 and follow through step 11.
+- When you plan to bake, pick up at step 5 and follow through the section labeled "if baking immediately."